Raqi42/STM32_LCD16x2_Library/README.md

 Below is a summary of the interactive sequence executed in the demo project:

-1.Text shifts left → disappears → scrolls from right.
+ - Text shifts left → disappears → scrolls from right.
-2.Performs a ping-pong motion → settles in place.
+ - Performs a ping-pong motion → settles in place.
-3.Buzzer indicates start and end of process.
+ - Buzzer indicates start and end of process.

 If you have any questions or issues, please reach out via  email. aliqorbanif@gmail.com